It’s a fast-paced world out there.

 To a polyglot, “six months learning Spanish” likely means that they were devoting more than an hour of serious, effective study time every day, plus regular review of their material.

 They probably had a similar count of hours on task—but they used them a lot more effectively.
-Here’s how you can do the same.
+Here’s how you can do the same and learn a language effectively.

 1. Identify Goals Relevant to Your Life